hr1juldey/IndiByte/media/tts/scene_06_vo_01.md

-INDIBYTE starts with the INDIAN FOOD COMPOSITION TABLES... a DATABASE of FIVE HUNDRED TWENTY-EIGHT key INDIAN FOODS published by the INDIAN COUNCIL OF MEDICAL RESEARCH.
+IndiByte starts with the Indian Food Composition Tables - a database of 528 key Indian foods published by the Indian Council of Medical Research.

-But it goes BEYOND this...
-incorporating REGIONAL VARIATIONS,
-traditional ingredients like ROHU FISH and TOOR DAL, and even the ECONOMIC TIER of each food item.
+But here's where it gets interesting - it goes beyond this, incorporating regional variations, traditional ingredients like Rohu fish and Toor dal, and even the economic tier of each food item.